-Role of the Head Master
+Role of the Headmaster

-The role of the Head Master
+The role of the Headmaster

-- To ensure that staff and parents are informed about the RSE policy, and that the policy is implemented effectively. - To ensure that members of staff are given sufficient training, so that they can teach effectively and handle any difficult issues with sensitivity. - To liaise with external agencies regarding the school RSE programme and ensures that all adults who work with children on these issues are aware of the school policy, and that they work within this framework. - To monitor this policy on a regular basis and reports to governors, when requested, on the effectiveness of the policy.
+- To ensure that staff and parents are informed about the RSE and PSHE policy, and that the policy is implemented effectively. - To ensure that members of staff are given sufficient training, so that they can teach effectively and handle any difficult issues with sensitivity. - To liaise with external agencies regarding the school RSE programme and ensures that all adults who work with children on these issues are aware of the school policy, and that they work within this framework and follow the statutory guidance. - To monitor this policy on a regular basis and reports to governors, when requested, on the effectiveness of the policy.

-The Head Master in consultation with SMT is responsible for:
+The Headmaster in consultation with PLT is responsible for: